mjnikkila/CSB-project-1/README.md

 1. Open our test file within the new tab, you should see a broken image
 1. Note that you were able to delete a record

-Imagine that you as an event manager just got email with broken images.
-Next step you figure out is that all your event sign ups have been disappeared.
+Imagine that you as an event manager got an email with broken images.
+Next thing you figure out is that all your event sign ups have been disappeared.
 What a disaster!

 #### Fix